Arab migrations to the Maghreb: Genetics

+According to Bekada et al. (2013), the Arabization of North Africa was primarily a process of cultural assimilation of the indigenous Berber population.
 A study from 2002 revealed that the second most-frequent Haplogroup in the Maghreb was Haplogroup J1-M267 (Eu10), which originated in the Middle East (the highest frequency of 30%–62.5% has been observed in Muslim Arab populations in the Middle East).
-The study found out that the majority of Eu10 chromosomes in the Maghreb are due to the recent gene flow caused by the Arab migrations to the Maghreb in the first millennium CE.
+The Arabization and Islamization of Northwest Africa, beginning in the 7th century AD, were largely cultural processes rather than the result of extensive genetic replacement, the study found out that the majority of Eu10 chromosomes in the Maghreb are due to the recent gene flow caused by the Arab migrations to the Maghreb in the first millennium CE.
 Both southern Qahtanite and northern Adnanite Arabs contributed to the diverse ethnic mix of the Maghreb.
 Therefore, it has been established that the Eu10 chromosome pool in the Maghreb originates not only from early Neolithic migrations but also from recent expansions of Arab tribes from Arabia.
 The results of a more recent study from 2017 suggested that the Arab migrations to the Maghreb were mainly a demographic process that heavily implied gene flow and remodeled the genetic structure of the Maghreb, rather than a mere cultural replacement as claimed by older studies.
 Haplogroup J1-M267 accounts for around 30% of Maghrebis and is assumed to have spread out of the Arabia Peninsula into North Africa, second after E1b1b1b which accounts for 45% of Maghrebis.
 According to a study from 2021, the highest frequency of the Middle Eastern component ever observed in North Africa so far was observed in the Arabs of Wesletia in Tunisia, who had a Middle Eastern component frequency of 71.8%.

-According to a study from 2004, Haplogroup J1 had a frequency of 35% in Algerians, 33% in Moroccans and 34.2% in Tunisians.
-Recent genome-wide analysis of North Africans found substantial shared ancestry with the Middle East, and to a lesser extent sub-Saharan Africa and Europe.
-This recent gene flow caused by the Arab migrations increased genetic similarities between North Africans and Middle Easterners.
+According to a study from 2004, Haplogroup J (which includes various subclades corresponding to Anatolian, Balkan, and Middle Eastern migrations) had a frequency of 35% in Algerians (20 samples) behind haplogroup E (65%), 34.2% in Tunisians (73 samples) behind haplogroup E (55.2%), 15.9% (44 samples) to 20.4% (49 samples) behind haplogroup E (from 72.7% to 75.7%) in "Moroccan Arabs".
+Haplogroup J comprises several subclades, such as J-M172, J-M267, and J-M102.
+J-M172 and J-M267 point to expansions from the Middle East into Europe that most likely occurred during and after the Neolithic period; the former illustrates population expansions originating in the southern Balkans, while the J-M267 marker is thought to indicate an expansion from the Middle East into East Africa and Europe—specifically the YCAIIa-22/YCAIIb-22 motif, which points to a migration of Arab peoples from the southern Middle East to North Africa.
+Although subsequent cultural expansions from the Middle East—such as the Islamic expansion—may have introduced new lineages into North Africa and fostered admixture between the two regions, the results indicate that the bulk of the current North African genetic component predates these events.